Tyrrrz/Contextual/Readme.md

 }
 ```

-Finally, to provide a specific instance of the context, we can call `Context.Provide(...)` somewhere above in the stack:
+Finally, to provide a specific instance of the context, we can call `Context.Provide(...)` somewhere above in the call chain above `PrintValue()`:

 ```csharp
 void Main()